[Coming soon] Configure background tasks

-We utilize background tasks to send you a usage report when a user doesn't use your application at the moment.
+We use background tasks to send you a usage report when a user is not using your app at the moment.
 This allows us to ensure that usage tracking is delivered to our servers.

 To send network requests with usage reports in the background, you must select the Background fetch checkbox in the Background modes capability group.